rod-meaney/cp-led-matrix/README.md

 Hopefully it all works and you can play with the WebSite IDE

 ## Other things to note
+### Using widgets on your phone
-1. You will notice the website always produces a URL every time you ask it to do something.
+You will notice the website always produces a URL every time you ask it to do something.
 The intention is NOT to use the website to drive the Matrix, but use those URL's in Pnone and tablet applications.
 I have an iPhone and the application Shortcuts, has a _Get Contents of URL_ shortcut.
 If you paste the contents of the _URL to Copy_ as the url - then the ponbe shortcut (which you can use as widgets on your homepage etc.) To drive the Matrix.
 For example I have also used a Text Input in Shortcuts so I can nominate the time for any countdown from my widget.

+I am fairly confident other operating systems, especially Andriod, has almost identical features.
+### Adding new features